Telephone Wiring Colour Code BT NTE5 Master Socket

 The change in this practise though came along with Broadband as the ADSL filter now has the component to enable each phone to ring.
 The Bell Circuit, pin 3, should therefore not be connected if you would like faster broadband.
 By removing this on all telephone extension sockets in your house you will almost certainly see increase internet speed instantly!

-Here is the same socket wired with the latest solid colour coded BT cable (which oddly is the same colour code as very early BT cable).
+This socket is connected to the latest solid colour coded BT internal cable (which oddly is the same colour code as very early BT cable).
 No need to terminate the brown wire.
 Always leave slack so that if you make a mistake you simply pull out the wires and re terminate.
-Slack cable can be tucked inside the box before securing the front.
+Any slack cable must be tucked inside the box before securing the front plate with screws.

 Click here for Telephone Connection colour codes and description of what the wires do.